south-lacrosse/www-dev/docs/fixtures-sheet-format.md

 ## Division Order Sheet

 Optional sheet used to order divisions in a specific order, e.g. if the final positions were set using a Final Four competition.
 The top row should be the full competition name, and the teams must  be listed in the correct order in that column.
+If there are no Division Orders then make sure to delete this sheet.